Kuly14/Huff-Resources/README.md

 # Huff Resources

-This is a list of resources I'm using to learn Huff.

 Many of these resources are already outlined in my Solidity-Assembly-Resources.

 1. **Huff Tutorial** - Great tutorial by the Huff team.
 This will give you great intro to the language -> https://docs.huff.sh/tutorial/overview/